 The heart of the great commission the disciples received was to take the Gospel message into all nations (not just to Jews, or to those living in Judea, but to the entire world, Matthew 28:19).

 Jesus then tells his disciples to teach others all the things he taught them (Matthew 28:20) and finally that he will be with them (and all those who follow in their footsteps) until his return.
 Jesus' statements, however, beg yet another question.
 What, exactly, IS the gospel message?

 In general, the Gospel or 'good news' is a message revealing why God created mankind.
-Man's destiny, if he is willing to accept it, is to live forever and have a relationship with God as a member of his family, with the same perfect, sinless character as He possesses.
-The means of accomplishing this awesome goal is through the life, ministry, death and resurrection of Jesus, who is mankind's one and only Savior and the ONLY means by which humans can have a close relationship with the Father.
+Man's great and wonderful destiny, if he is willing to accept it, is to live forever and have a relationship with God as a member of his family, with the same perfect, sinless character as He possesses.

 The Gospel the disciples were to carry in their great commission contains not only information about Jesus but also concerns the wonderful message he brought regarding the coming Kingdom of God on earth.